Emulator Issues #11324

 If I were writing that feature today I'd have better logging in place so you could just provide me with a log, so maybe it'd be worthwhile for me to add some now :shrug:

-#7 Updated by lpfaint99 over 1 year ago
+#7 Updated by lpfaint99 about 3 years ago

 I was afraid that it would be one per memory card, which hits another case that isn't well defined, depending on exactly how it does the writes, only the first time might work